 The categories of learner information that we collect, hold and share with other agencies with your consent:

-- Pearl (health and social care learners) – name, address, date of birth, email, phone number
+- Laser Learning Portfolio e-system (health and social care learners) – name, address, date of birth, email, phone number

 Other agencies with whom we may be obliged to share information: